numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

    * - MATLAB's scripting language was created for linear algebra so the syntax for some array manipulations is more compact than NumPy's.
-The syntax for basic matrix operations is nice and clean, but the API for adding GUIs and making full-fledged applications is more or less an afterthought.
+On the other hand, the API for adding GUIs and creating full-fledged applications is more or less an afterthought.
      - NumPy is  based on Python, which was designed from the outset to be an excellent general-purpose programming language.
 The advantage to NumPy is access to Python libraries including: `SciPy